Steel City Striders Running Club Charter

 3.5 The Committee has the power to accept or reject all membership applications.

-3.8 Any member wishing to resign from the Club must give notice of their resignation in writing to the Membership Secretary.
+3.8 Any member wishing to resign from the Club must give notice of their resignation in writing to the Trustees via the Membership Secretary.
 A notice of resignation will be considered by the Committee within one calendar month of receipt.
 Membership will be held to have ceased on the actual date of the tendering of the notice, unless the member concerned is financially indebted to the Club, in which case the acceptance may be withheld until the indebtedness has been met.
 Having resigned, any person subsequently wishing to rejoin the Club will be readmitted at the discretion of the Committee and will be required to pay the full year’s membership subscription.

 4. Affiliation